 7. Cry of Fear

-This horror shooter is another brilliantly developed Half Life mod; a completely revamped game with zero content from the Valve’s hit title.
-The gameplay style, combat and puzzles are unique.
-You won’t find any similarity between Half Life and this mod.
+This horror shooter is another brilliantly developed Half-Life mod; a completely revamped game with zero content from Valve’s hit title.
+The gameplay style, combat, and puzzles are unique.
+You won’t find any similarity between Half-Life and this mod.

 CoF’s visuals are not that bad.
-In fact, the primitive visuals do make it look creepier, just like it did for Half Life.
+In fact, the primitive visuals do make it look creepier, just like it did for Half-Life.
 Things get scarier when monsters come out from nowhere, leaving you totally confused.
-The horrific moments and the combat system is what make a game scary, and this clearly CoF’s developers know their horror.
+The horrific moments and the combat system are what makes a game scary, and it is clear that CoF’s developers know their horror.
 They left no stone unturned to keep the tension intact in every frame.
 To experience the scare-fest, download the mod from Moddb or Steam.